-The Perth OP identifies (on Schedule 11) areas of potentially significant woodlands.
+Schedule 11 to the Perth OP identifies areas of potentially significant woodlands.
 This includes Community FODM5-4 and SWD-1 within the vicinity of Phase 6 of the proposed plan.
 The Town of Perth Official Plan (2019), defines Significant Woodlands as "...areas which serve an important ecological function in the broader landscape because of their location, extent of forest cover, tree age and long-standing forest function, species composition and their potential as wildlife habitat".
 Using the criteria in the NHRM (2005) SWD-1 does not classify as a woodland as it is primarily a shrub swamp with some younger water tolerant trees around the periphery adjacent to FODM5-4.
 Community FODM5-4 generally does not meet the criteria of a significant woodland within the broader study area as it does not meet size thresholds, does not meet interior forest cover size, does not provide a significant link, and is a common vegetation community throughout the landscape that does not have significant vegetation species.
 McIntosh Perry is unaware of any economic and social values of the woodland.
 The trees within the forest could be considered mature, however this does not imply woodland significance within the area.
 However, the proximity of the woodland to a significant feature (within 30m of Perth Long Swamp) would classify it as a significant woodland.
-The Perth OP also includes potential as wildlife habitat as a potential contributor to significant woodlands.
+The Perth OP also includes potential as wildlife habitat as a contributor to significant woodlands.
 The woodland is considered significant wildlife habitat which was addressed in Section 5.4.
-According to the Perth OP, no development is to be permitted within significant woodlands.